 One of those areas was a small section of kitchen bench-top, which had always been used as a 'dumping ground', from the moment we moved into our house.
 I used to be great at clearing it each day, but a new baby seemed to bring a lot of extra 'stuff' and less time to deal with it all, and this spot quickly became out of control.

-There were forms to be filled out (so many forms come with the arrival of a new baby!), daily letters, junk mail, bills, invitations, random toy parts, phone chargers... it all inevitably managed to find its way to this particular bench space, or overflowed to the kitchen table.
+There were forms to be filled out (so many forms come with the arrival of a new baby!), daily letters, junk mail, bills, invitations, random toy parts, phone chargers... it all inevitably managed to find its way to this bench space, or overflowed to the kitchen table.

-If you're relating to this story, then you can imagine my frustration, and it got to the point where I was completely over it and determined to find a solution to the problem.
+It got to the point where I was completely over it and determined to find a solution to the problem.

 Lo and behold, after a bit of intense Pinterest researching, I came across the perfect solution - a family command centre!
 If you've been reading the blog for a while, you'd know that I am now a massive fan of this organised zone.
-Today, I want to help you learn more about exactly what a command centre can is, and how it can be a real game-changer in terms of how your household runs.
+Today, I want to help you learn more about exactly what a command centre is, and how it can be a real game-changer in terms of how your household runs.

 11 Important Questions